Distributional (Single) Index Models: Proof of Theorem

-The equality in the second line is the classical min-max formula for monotone regression, see e.g. Equation (2.2) in \cite{Moesching2020}.
-For any fixed $R > 1$ and on the event $\{M_n \leq (R\log(\lceil n\xi \rceil))^{1/2}\}$, the previous considerations imply that
+The equality in the second line is the classical min-max formula for monotone regression, see e.g.~Equation (2.2) in \cite{Moesching2020}, and the first and the third last inequality use antitonicity of $u \mapsto F_u(y)$.
+By assumption (A4) and with the constant $s > 0$ from Lemma \ref{lem:Mn}, the event